tsgates/arch-wiki-markdown/wiki/Cacti.md

       mysql> GRANT ALL ON cacti.* TO cacti@localhost IDENTIFIED BY 'some_password';
       mysql> FLUSH PRIVILEGES;
       mysql> exit

-Note: As of march 2011 (mysql 5.5.9-1, cacti 0.8.7g-1) mysql fails to import the SQL due to an outdated syntax.
-You can update the file using this command:

-    cd /usr/share/webapps/cacti && mv cacti.sql cacti.sql.org && sed s/TYPE=/ENGINE=/g cacti.sql.org > cacti.sql

 -   Edit /usr/share/webapps/cacti/include/config.php.
 The password was
     specified in the previous step.